Santa Monica, California

 Based on E.T.A.
 Hoffmann’s “The Nutcracker and the Mouse King” and the Marius Petipa classic, this is the complete, traditional ballet, from the Victorian-style party scene to the glittering Sugar Plum Fairy.

-Performed at the intimate Broad Stage at SMC Performing Arts Center, with the Santa Monica College Symphony Orchestra playing Tchaikovsky’s majestic score… it’s a holiday experience you won’t want to miss!
+Performed at the intimate Broad Stage at SMC Performing Arts Center, with the Santa Monica College Symphony Orchestra, made possible through the generosity of the Santa Monica College Public Policy Institute, playing Tchaikovsky’s majestic score… it’s a holiday experience you won’t want to miss!

 Westside Ballet of Santa Monica Nutcracker Trailer from Westside Ballet on Vimeo.
 Special thanks to Drew Roublick for producing this video.